osmancangudul/osmancangudul/README.md

 ## 🚀 About Me

-I work as an Embedded system Engineer in EMPA Electronic.
+I work as an Embedded System Engineer in EMPA Electronic.
 Currently, we are working with Espressif, ST, Quectel systems.
 We can also give tech support to our customers who has same passion like us.